Data ingestion to Google SecOps

 Supported in:

-The following diagram illustrates how your security data can flow into Google Security Operations and how Google SecOps handles that data and prepares it for analysis using the Google SecOps user interface.
+The following diagram illustrates how your security data flows into Google SecOps and how the system processes that data for analysis in the interface.

 Flow and processing of data to Google SecOps

-Google SecOps processes customer security data as follows:
+Google SecOps processes your security data as follows:

-3. Google SecOps parses and validates the raw security data, making data easier to process and display.
+3. Parses and validates raw security data, making it easier to process and view.

-5. Google SecOps stores parsed and indexed data in an encrypted form within each account.
+5. Stores the parsed and indexed data within your account.

-6. You log in to your account to search and review your security data.
+6. Offers secure access for users to search and review their security data.

-7. Google SecOps searches for matches between your security data and the VirusTotal malware database.
-In a Google SecOps event view, such as Asset view, click VT Context to display information from VirusTotal.
-Your security data is never shared with VirusTotal.
+7. Compares your security data with the VirusTotal malware database to identify matches.
+In a Google SecOps event view, such as the Asset view, click VT Context to see VirusTotal information.
+Google SecOps doesn't share your security data with VirusTotal.

 Need more help?
 Get answers from Community members and Google SecOps professionals.